 Here are questions to ask when you interview SQA providers:

 - What level of success do they enjoy across different markets?
-Are they specialists in mobile, web, eCommerce, analytics, IoT, security, ect?
+Are they specialists in mobile, web, eCommerce, analytics, IoT, security, etc.?

 - What are their processes?
 Are they Agile?
 DevOps focused?
 How do they ‘get things done’?

 - What kinds of test solutions do they provide/recommend/specialize in?
-Functionality?
-Automation?
-Load and Performance?
-Usability?
+Functional testing?
+Test automation?
+Load and Performance Testing?
+Usability Testing?

 - What safeguards are in place to ensure business continuity and, if a situation arises, keep your software development on track?